 Please note there is an additional charge for the conferral of your degree.
 This will be charged at the rate applicable when you complete your studies.
 View more informationScholarship finder

 Find out about the cost of living for students at Stirling

 Find information on paying fees by instalments

 The Bachelor of Arts (Hons) Retail Marketing course is structured to ensure that core advanced modules in Retailing and Marketing are studied.

 You will take the following modules:

 The course is offered on a full-time or part-time (flexible) basis over a two-year period.
 A structured curriculum of nine modules is delivered by faculty from the University of Stirling and supported by local tutors over two semesters per year.
-Classes are conducted in the day and/or during the evenings and at weekends.
+Classes are conducted in the day and/or during the evenings.

 Each module will comprise of 25 hours of lectures and 15 hours of tutorials.

-Although a detailed reading list is provided to students at the beginning of each module, the following are suggested text:
+A detailed reading list is provided to students at the beginning of each module.

 The timetable below is a typical example, but your own timetable may be different.